Skip to main content...

 I do not use client-side graphing libraries.
 All graphs are generated server-side using native PHP to output raw SVG XML.

-• Draw Function: Use the drawGraphSVG() helper function for all graphs.
+• Draw Function: Use the drawGraphSVG() helper function for all standard dual-axis line graphs.
+Its signature:

 • Tooltips: If you modify the graphs, ensure you preserve the invisible <rect> “hit zones” that drive the JavaScript tooltips.